cal-itp/data-infra/_sources/analytics_tools/saving_code.md

 A rebase might be preferred, especially if all your work is contained on your branch, within your task's folder, and lots of activity is happening on `main`.
 You'd like to plop all your commits onto the most recent `main` branch, and have it appear as if all your work took place *after* those PRs were merged in.

 1. At this point, you've either stashed or added commits on `my-new-branch`.
-1. Check out the `main` branch: `git checkout main`
+1. Check out the `main` branch: `git switch main`
 1. Pull from origin: `git pull origin main`
-1. Check out your current branch: `git checkout my-new-branch`
+1. Check out your current branch: `git switch my-new-branch`
 1. Rebase and rewrite history so that your commits come *after* everything on main: `git rebase main`
 1. At this point, the rebase may be successful, or you will have to address any conflicts!
 If you want to abort, use `git rebase --abort`.
 Changes in scripts will be easy to resolve, but notebook conflicts are difficult.
 If conflicts are easily resolved, open the file, make the changes, then `git add` the file(s), and `git rebase --continue`.
 1. Make any commits you want (from step 1) with `git add`, `git commit -m "commit message"`